 In reality, what happens is that by repeatedly using certain muscles in your workout and overloading them, they end up with micro tears.
 But don’t worry, that’s a good thing.
 Your muscles are then weakened and at that point, you are at -2 in terms of performance.

 You then follow your trainer’s orders and recover for a day.
 That’s an extremely important part of your training program because that’s the part in the cycle when your body repairs damaged muscle tissues.
 When you allow enough time for recovery, your body senses the micro tears and creates scar tissue around them (blue area in the graph) making your muscles bigger and stronger.

 Now that your body is expecting physical stress, it augments your base level of fitness to better deal with it.
 That’s when you suddenly feel invincible, going faster, lifting heavier weights, jumping higher, etc (green area in the graph).

-That period will eventually wears off and you won’t feeling as sharp and strong anymore.
+That period will eventually wear off and you won’t be feeling as sharp and strong anymore.
 That’s when a lot of people start blaming themselves, feeling like they are doing something wrong or they shouldn’t be feeling this way.
 But if you look closely at the blue line of the graph, your base level of fitness is indeed decreasing – and that’s normal.